 There are a number of style guides that have stood the test of time and are generally recognized as definitive in their specific field.
-The Associated Press (AP) style guide is arguably the go-to guide for news writing, but its influence on writing, in general, is far-reaching.
-MLA Style focuses on scholarly or academic writing, the Chicago Manual of Style is most commonly used for historical writing, and the American Psychological Association (APA) style is generally used in the social sciences area.
+The Associated Press (AP) style guide is arguably the go-to guide for news writing.
+But its influence on writing, in general, is far-reaching.
+MLA Style focuses on scholarly or academic writing.
+The Chicago Manual of Style is most commonly used for historical writing.
+The American Psychological Association (APA) style is generally used in the social sciences area.

 Here are five standout organizational style guides, each with a distinctive approach to fostering consistent communications and brand voice.

 The email marketing brand, MailChimp, breaks its style guide into sections.
-Each section is focused on the type of content it publishes, for example, writing about people; writing for social media; writing email marketing.
-While MailChimp says its style guide “breaks a number of grammar rules for clarity, practicality, preference”, the directions in the guide are clear and unambiguous.
-MailChimp’s goal is to be genuine and accessible and that is reflected in its decision to make its style guide available under a Creative Commons license.
+Each section is focused on the type of content it publishes.
+For example, writing about people; writing for social media; writing email marketing.
+MailChimp admits its style guide breaks a number of grammar rules for clarity, practicality and preference.
+But the directions in the guide are clear and unambiguous.
+MailChimp’s goal is to be genuine and accessible.
+Therefore they made the decision to make their style guide available under a Creative Commons license.

 2. The Economist

 This style guide is the epitome of attention to detail.
-For writers covering global politics, business, science, and economics, its guidance is exhaustive, but that’s the beauty of it, it leaves no room for error.
-From avoiding cliches to the proper use of parentheses––the guide offers contributors all the information they could need to be consistent with the publication’s brand.
+For writers covering global politics, business, science, and economics, its guidance is exhaustive.
+But that’s the beauty of it, it leaves no room for error.
+From avoiding cliches to the proper use of parentheses.
+The Economist style guide offers contributors all the information they could need to be consistent with the publication’s brand.
 The style guide has been published as a book and is now in its 12th edition.

 For social media software organization, Buffer, voice and tone are key to its interactions with its customers.
-While its voice is consistent – “relatable, approachable, genuine, and inclusive” – its tone is fluid and changes depending on the situation.
-By default, the Buffer tone is empathetic and its tone guidelines are based in part on the book How to Win Friends and Influence People.
+Its voice is consistent – “relatable, approachable, genuine, and inclusive”.
+Its tone is fluid and changes depending on the situation.
+By default, the Buffer tone is empathetic.
+Its tone guidelines are based in part on the book How to Win Friends and Influence People.

 The Atlassian style guide is a well-thought-out handbook.
-Its guidance on tone – be bold, be optimistic, and be practical, with a wink – is explained thoroughly and matches the organization’s values.
-Of particular note is its guidance on inclusive language, which removes any doubt about how to write for, and about, a diverse audience.
+It has guidance on tone – be bold, be optimistic, and be practical, with a wink.
+They explain it thoroughly which matches the organization’s values.
+It has guidance on inclusive language, which removes any doubt about how to write for, and about, a diverse audience.

-Frontify’s approach to its communications style differs from other organizations in that it advises a different approach and tone across its many channels.
-From landing pages and the company blog to its social media channels, this style guide provides clarity on the different types of content, purpose, and tone for each channel.
+Frontify‘s approach to its communications style differs from other organizations.
+It advises a different approach and tone across its many channels.
+From landing pages and the company blog to its social media channels.
+This style guide provides clarity on the different types of content, purpose, and tone for each channel.

 How to create a style guide with VisibleThread

 Technology is a useful tool for developing an effective style guide.
-Language analysis software like VT Writer offers a step-by-step approach to building your brand guidelines and provides helpful solutions like Watch Words to fine-tune your efforts by highlighting inconsistencies and incorrect grammar or word usage.
-Using technology removes a lot of the guesswork involved in creating a style guide, as well as speeding up the process with tried-and-tested solutions.
+Proposal software like VT Writer offers a step-by-step approach to building your brand guidelines.
+It provides helpful solutions like Watch Words to fine-tune your efforts by highlighting inconsistencies and incorrect grammar.
+Using technology removes a lot of the guesswork involved in creating a style guide.
+As well as speeding up the process with tried-and-tested solutions.